YnezT0311/IDE/README.md

 4. An editor window should pop up already.
 The user can then enter any program he or she wish to test it, note the following points:
 <br>
 a.
-If the user simply copy and paste another program inside, the IDE will con- sider not editing is in procress, so make sure in this case, type something extra like a blank space to notify the IDE.<br>
+If the user simply copy and paste another program inside, the IDE will con- sider not editing is in procress, so make sure in this case, type something extra like a blank space to notify the IDE.<br><br>
 b.
 The programming language we supoort is almost the same as C++.
 Minor di↵erences are in ways of input and output, as well as our main program does not have a return value, libary inclusion and namespace.
 You can only edit under the main function.
-PS: You may find some prepared sample test files available under the project folder.<br>
+PS: You may find some prepared sample test files available under the project folder.<br><br>
 c.
 The supported functions include all the essentials of empirical programming.
 For example, arithmetic at any level of complexties, logic operator( and/or ), if, for and while loop, input and output.
 Four data types are supported: int, char, int array, char array (Like string).
-Notice, the user is recommended to look into appendix C for details about for functions of C++ we support and what di↵erences we have with standard C++. <br>
+Notice, the user is recommended to look into appendix C for details about for functions of C++ we support and what di↵erences we have with standard C++. <br><br>
 d.During editing, we implemented common features of C++ program editor that will bring convinience for the program.
-These features including, di↵er- ent color for di↵rent syntax, auto-suggestion list of keywords, auto-completion of brackets, state bar for operation instructions etc. The user can look into our editor section to get more details. <br>
+These features including, di↵er- ent color for di↵rent syntax, auto-suggestion list of keywords, auto-completion of brackets, state bar for operation instructions etc. The user can look into our editor section to get more details. <br><br>
 e.When finishing the editing of the program.
-To execute the program, the user should press the run button directly and then he or she will be prompted to save the file in any directory and the execution follows. <br>
+To execute the program, the user should press the run button directly and then he or she will be prompted to save the file in any directory and the execution follows. <br><br>
 f.Note, input must be entered in English Mode instead of Chinese or others to ensure the success of the execution. <br>

 <br><br>